TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

  #### 1.)
 Input microphone shall measure acoustic vibrations through the medium. [ Input subsystem functionality requirement]

 The goal of the system is to cancel noise from the outside, in order for this to be accomplished, a device must be able to measure the sound vibrations through the physical medium.
 The electret microphone can read the sound vibrations through a medium.
 The electret microphone utilizes a diaphragm, capacitor, and JFET to generate a varying voltage which is then output to a pre-amplifier[2].
-This input system will utilize the CMA-4544PF-W electret microphone from CUI Inc. [1].
+This input system will utilize the CMA-4544PF-W electret microphone from CUI Devices sold through Digi-Key.
+[1].

 #### 2.)
 The input microphone shall be able to measure input frequencies from 20 Hz to 20 kHz.
 [Origin: Device Constraints]

-The frequencies a human can hear are in the range of 20 Hz – 20 kHz.
-The electret microphone CMA-4544PF-W from CUI Inc. meets these expectations by providing the ideal frequency range of 20 Hz – 20 kHz [1].
+The frequencies a human can hear are in the range of 20 Hz – 20 kHz, therefore the frequency range of the noise cancellation devices should match this range.

 #### 3.)
 The output signal should not be higher than 3.3 Vp-p to prevent clipping.
 [Origin: Device Constraints]